Portacool Blog

 Air Conditioner vs. “Air Conditioning”

-window air conditioner unitIn general, when people talk about an air conditioner or an AC unit, they are referring to the kind of heat exchange system using a refrigerant that we talked about above.
-However, sometimes people use the term “air conditioning” in a more general way.
+window air conditioner unitIn general, when people talk about an air conditioner or an AC unit, they are referring to the kind of heat exchange system using a refrigerant, which we talked about above.
+However, sometimes people use the term “air conditioning” more generally.

 “Central Air” vs. “Central AC” vs. “Central Heat”